StackVista/stackstate-docs/configure/logging/enable-logging.md

 # get ID of the view
 sts graph list QueryView

-# get the ID of the view's "viewHealthStateConfiguration"
+# get the ID of the specified view's "viewHealthStateConfiguration"
 sts graph show-node <VIEW_ID>

 ```